rickmcq/StyleShells/StyleShell_Template/yInstructions/_ReadMe.txt

 For site owners: How to deliver this shell to the creative team.
 For creative team: How to add creative elements to the shell and deliver it back to the site owners.
 For site owners: How to take the shell and integrate the creative elements with content and function.
-For both: How to iterate the process with small changes (e.g. corrections) and large changes (e.g. a brand refresh)
+For both: How to iterate the process with small changes (e.g. corrections) and large changes (e.g. a brand refresh or complete re-style)

+THE FILES:

+* TBD